jonarce/refreshdata/README.md

 # Job Configuration (parameters):

-Jobs are just XML files that describe the from -> to relationship and what data is to be moved.
+Jobs are just XML files that describe the from -> to relationship and what data will be moved.
 They consist of 3x main sections:

 1. common - parameters that are global or define the job itself.
 Notice the 'type' attribute is 'upload' as it is the ONLY mode supported (at least by now). job-name - Name of the job